-- Several upwelling indices (UIs) have been used in the literature with the objective to estimate the intensity of coastal upwelling.
-These indices are based on either the cross-shore SST differences (Demarcq and Faure, 2000), the along-shore surface current velocities (Lorente et al., 2020) or the cross-shore Ekman transport related to the forcing winds (Bakun, 1973), sometimes also incorporating the effect of cross-shore geostrophic flows (Marchesiello and Estrade, 2010; Rossi et al., 2013, Jacox et al., 2018), or.
-This study compares four UIs computed over the 9-year time series of the WMOP operational model outputs: - UI{SST} first quantifies the temperature differences between the coast (SST{coast}) and a location 25km offshore ($SST{offshore}$) off the northwestern coast of Mallorca Island (edges of the magenta cross-shore section illustrated in Figure 2a).
-As in Marchesiello and Estrade (2010), the observed differences are normalized by the vertical temperature differences between the surface and 200m depth (T^{200m}) at the offshore end of the section according to the following formula:
+Several upwelling indices (UIs) have been used in the literature with the objective of estimating the intensity of coastal upwelling.
+These indices are based on either the cross-shore SST differences (Demarcq and Faure, 2000), the alongshore surface current velocities (Lorente et al., 2020) or the crossshore Ekman transport related to the forcing winds (Bakun, 1973), sometimes also incorporating the effect of cross-shore geostrophic flows (Marchesiello and Estrade, 2010; Rossi et al., 2013; Jacox et al., 2018).
+This study compares four UIs computed over the 9-year time series of the WMOP operational model outputs:

+i.
+UISST first quantifies the temperature differences between the coast (SSTcoast) and a location 25 km offshore (SSToffshore) off the north-western coast of the island of Mallorca (edges of the magenta cross-shore section illustrated in Fig. 2a).
+As in Marchesiello and Estrade (2010), the observed differences are normalized by the vertical temperature differences between the surface and 200 m depth ( $T^{200 \text{ m}}$ ) at the offshore end of the